Shelter Island CSA Options

 A small share is good for about 2 people, or 1 veggie lover.

-The full season will run 20 weeks: Week of June 15th-October 31st.
+The Full season will run 20 weeks: Week of June 15th-October 28th

-The half season will run 9 weeks: Week of July 1st- August 30th
+The Long-Summer season will run 12 weeks: Week of June 17- September 2nd

-Full Season Large Share is $700 (USD) and is valued at a minimum of $25 retail/week plus $10 packing/delivery fee
+Full Season Large Share: $700 (USD) valued at a minimum of $25 retail/week includes $10 packing/delivery fee

-Full Season Small Share is $500 (USD) and is valued at a minimum of $15 retail/week plus $10 packing/delivery fee
+Full Season Small Share: $500 (USD) valued at a minimum of $15 retail/week includes $10 packing/delivery fee

-Half Season Large Share is $315 (USD) and is valued at a minimum of $25 retail/week plus $10 packing/delivery fee
+Summer Season Large Share: $350 (USD) valued at a minimum of $25 retail/week includes $10 packing/delivery fee

-Half Season Small Share is $225 (USD) and is valued at a minimum of $15 retail/week plus $10 packing/delivery fee
+Summer Season Small Share: $250 (USD) valued at a minimum of $15 retail/week includes $10 packing/delivery fee

 A few notes about our CSA...